ralexrivero/AirBnB_clone/README.md

 The console is a command interpreter to manage objects abstraction between objects and how they are stored.

+To see the fundamental background of the project visit the [Wiki](/wiki/AirBnB_clone).

 * create a new object
 * retrive an object from a file
 * do operations on objects